 In November 2013, the U.S. EPA approved a grant to evaluate "sidestream processes" to reduce nutrient loading in San Francisco Bay.
 This project proposal, was awarded \$517,650 in funding.
 EBMUD submitted this grant proposal as a regional collaborative effort.
 Project partners include three other wastewater agencies, Stanford and UC Berkeley and the San Francisco Estuary Institute.
-This project provides the District with an opportunity to lead a regional effort on a very significant regulatory issue, while demonstrating proactive efforts to reduce nutrients in the Bay Staff also has identified nutrient removal from internal recycle streams at the main wastewater treatment plant (i.e., sidestreams) as a key business issue with potential benefits.
+The District is leading a regional effort on a very significant regulatory issue, while demonstrating proactive efforts to reduce nutrients in the Bay Staff also has identified nutrient removal from internal recycle streams at the main wastewater treatment plant (i.e., sidestreams) as a key business issue with potential benefits.